A sci-fi film about editing, and what it does to us as humans.

 Impatience may be our biggest obstruction.
 It’s certainly the enemy of the characters in Arrival.
 It takes time to understand what the aliens are trying to gift humanity about time – time those humans don’t have, because they don’t take it.

-Work-in-progress: I’m collecting my fave video essays on the work of director Denis Villeneuve here.
-In the meantime:
+A roundup of video essays on the work of director Denis Villeneuve: